thias/glim/README.md

 other file is copied (the error caused by the symlink may stop extraction prematurely when extracting files directly to the USB memory stick).

+### Windows 7 installer

+Booting from the installer ISO directly is not supported.
+To boot a windows 7 installer just mount the original installer ISO image and copy all the files directly to the root of the USB memory.

 Testing
 -------